 My classic Control Panel no longer opened.
 It gave me some ‘Could not find shortcut” error message.
 Then my laptop was not connecting to my network nor was it slowing my ‘list of available networks.
 I tried to use ‘netsh wlan show profile’ command so that I could rebuild the profile, but it was empty.
 It seems like it deleted my WLAN profiles and it was not creating a new one.

 I had created a System Restore point, but it failed to restore the system.
 So I ended up reformatting my system and installed Windows 8 from scratch.

 The problem I have with this application is that there is no log.

-In my opinion any application which make system changes should provide a log that tell us the changes it has made to your system.
+In my opinion, any application which makes system changes should provide a log that tells us the changes it has made to your system.

 I’d recommend you try out this tool, only IF you have exhausted all other options, including system restore, running the system file checker, or repairing the system image using DISM.